krakrukra/LocalTrack/README.md

 For easy in-field updates, you can use the DFU bootloader.
 There is a dfu
 firmware image available in /firmware/firmware\_RRNNN.dfu file.
 The name
 format is this: RR stands for board revision (13 = rev 1.3) , NNN stands
 for firmware version.
-For example, firmware\_13000.dfu means
+For example, firmware\_13000.dfu means board
-board revision 1.3, firmware version 0
+revision 1.3, firmware version 0

-To build the firmware you can install make utility and then open terminal
+To automate firmware build process you can use make utility.
+If you
-in /firmware/ directory.
-Here are some of the commands you could run:
+open terminal in /firmware/ directory, you could run these commands:

 > make
 > make upload
 > make dfu
 > make clean

-"make" will compile source code and create several files, among which
+"make" will compile source code and create several files, among them
 is firmware.bin which contains firmware to flash. "make upload" will
 flash this file via St-Link V2 programmer.
 Make sure to connect the
 programmer to the board properly, before you plug it in and run the